Gooygeek/creations.kgol.xyz/content/news/about/index.md

 That is when I began breathing new life into my hobby by also creaating my own patterns, coming up with and testing my own designs.

 Now that I was creating my own designs and some of them I could not find similar patterns elsewhere, I decided to sell them.

-Now I had a designer label (literally) and store on [Ravelry.com](https://www.ravelry.com/patterns/sources/kieran-goldsworthys-ravelry-store), I wanted to create a site where I could showcase my works.
+I had a designer label (literally) and store on [Ravelry.com](https://www.ravelry.com/patterns/sources/kieran-goldsworthys-ravelry-store), I wanted to create a site where I could showcase my works.
 Somewhere I could present photos to people when talking about my hobbies, write about my works, etc.

 This site was born.